wharton/drf-excel/README.md

 `drf-excel` provides an Excel spreadsheet (xlsx) renderer for Django REST Framework.
 It uses OpenPyXL to create the spreadsheet and provide the file to the end user.

+## DjangoCon US 2024: September 22nd - 27th in Durham, NC!

+We'll be at [DjangoCon US 2024](https://2024.djangocon.us/), and would love to see you there!
+The [call for proposals](https://2024.djangocon.us/) is now open.

+We hope to see you there!

 ## Requirements

 We aim to support Django's [currently supported versions](https://www.djangoproject.com/download/), as well as: